 Located just 5 miles from Lake Sinclair, Andalusia Farm is tucked within the pines.
 Serving as the home of famed American author Flannery O’Connor from 1951-1964, the property was first settled in 1814 as a cotton plantation.
 Following a diagnosis of Lupus in 1951, O’Connor moved to Andalusia and completed the bulk of her literary work, as the farm’s environment influenced the setting of many of her writings.
 Today, the home is open for tours and has been reinterpreted to the 1950’s when O’Connor would have been in residence.

 If you need a break from the sun, hunting for a unique treasure is thrilling.
 Milledgeville is home to some great antique and vintage shops.
 Downtown’s Market Collective, Auntie Bellum and The Red Door offer a variety of vintage items including old bottles, hand-crafted gifts, postcards and historical artifacts.
-Closer to Lake Sinclair ensure you stop by the 25,000 sq. ft.
-Ian Henderson's which provides an incredible array of all sorts of antiques, from architectural to mid-century modern and everything in between.
-For a more curated setting, Little River Antiques is steps away from the water and full of antiques, vintage items, home decor and outdoor sporting equipment.
+Closer to Lake Sinclair ensure you stop by Little River Antiques for curated antiques, vintage items, home decor and outdoor sporting equipment.

 7. Lace up